K-1: K-1 World GP Japan

+2023–present

-On February 10, 2023, K-1 agreed on a mutual exchange of fighters with fellow Japanese promotion RISE, after they successfully co-promoted the record-setting Tenshin Nasukawa vs. Takeru pay-per-view.
-On February 28, 2023, K-1 parent company M-1 Sports Media acquired the global licensing rights for the K-1 brand, which was from that point forward managed by K-1 International Federation (KIF).
+On February 10, 2023, K-1 agreed on a mutual exchange of fighters with fellow Japanese promotion RISE, after they successfully co-promoted the Tenshin Nasukawa vs. Takeru crossover pay-per-view event, known as "THE MATCH 2022".

+On February 28, 2023, M-1 Sports Media acquired the global licensing rights for the K-1 brand, which was from that point forward managed by K-1 International Federation (KIF).

+On July 17, 2023, Takumi Nakamura stepped down stepped down from the position of producer.

+Former Glory Japan General Manager Carlos Kikuta was announced as the new K-1 producer on July 18, 2023.
+That same day, K-1 announced a collaborative event with Quintet called ReBOOT, which will be held on September 10, 2023.
+The promotion subsequently announced their intention to re-brand their weight classes (under the "K-1 WORLD GP" and "K-1 WORLD MAX" banners, for heavyweights and fighters weighting -75 kg and under, respectively), that they would hold a heavyweight World Grand Prix, as well as a new partnership with Kyokushinkaikan.

+On August 8, 2023, former executive producer Mitsuru Miyata was appointed as the Krush producer.
+On January 19, 2024, Kazuyoshi Ishii was appointed as an advisor.

 Rules

 K-1 rules are as follows: